-The theory of a Foundation was conceived by Pietro Accorsi at the end of the 1960’s when, after long discussions and many meetings with Giovanni Agnelli and Werner Abegg in the ancient Queen’s Vineyard owned by the Swiss banker and textile industrialist, the idea to join forces and give birth to a cultural Foundation took shape: it will be called “The Three A”, from the initials of the three founders.
+The theory of a Foundation was conceived by Pietro Accorsi at the end of the 1960.
+This happens after long discussions and many meetings with Giovanni Agnelli and Werner Abegg in the ancient Queen’s Vineyard owned by the Swiss banker and textile industrialist, the idea to join forces and give birth to a cultural Foundation took shape.
+The Foundation will be called “The Three A”, from the initials of the three founders.
 The project will run aground at the end of the 60’s, when Agnelli will give up this project in order to dedicate himself to his factories; later, also Abegg will quit the project, moving to Switzerland.

-However, Accorsi will continue to chase a dream and, on 14 May 1975, the Statute of the Foundation will be presented: his secretary Giulio Ometto will be, forever, part of the board of directors.
-The motivation for the choice of the Foundation is reported in his testament: “I wish my name to remain linked to art and antiques objects that I have collected and preserved during my entire life of work […], so that the villa that I have furnished constitued a museum collection where people can visit and admire those furnitures and art and antiques objects.
+However, Accorsi will continue to chase a dream and, on 14 May 1975, the Statute of the Foundation will be presented.
+His secretary Giulio Ometto will be, forever, part of the board of directors.
+The motivation for the choice of the Foundation is reported in his testament: “I wish my name could remain linked to art and antiques objects that I have collected and preserved during my entire life of work […], so that the villa that I have furnished could establish a museum collection where people can visit and admire those furnitures and art and antiques objects.
 This is a gift that I want to give all the individuals, seen as a group of people to cultivate”.

 Palazzo Accorsi’s history